Singles and urbanism: towards cities with fewer couples

 Living alone is one of the silent trends affecting today’s urbanism.
 It may be hard to believe, but the phenomenon has implications that go beyond the demographic sphere.
 How is it affecting cities and their economies?

-Regardless of the pandemic, the trend toward living alone has been rising the world over for years.
+The trend toward living alone has been rising the world over for years.
 The progression tends to increase, particularly in certain countries.
 There is one criterion on which they coincide, having higher per capita income.

 Our world in data indicates that the trend is not the same in all countries.
 It cites Northern Europe as an example, with increases of approximately 40%; in relation to lower income Asian countries, in which the trend has remained unchanged.
 On the other hand, in Asia and the Pacific, one-person households are experiencing the highest increase, specifically, a 31% increase.